waynodiablo/Oystercard/battle_ships_web.md

 Have you heard of Ruby-on-Rails?
 Ruby here is the language whereas Rails is the web application framework.
 A Ruby-on-Rails application is one that uses the Rails web application framework with the Ruby language.

-A web application framework for Ruby is a gem (library) that provides support to makes our Ruby code accessible to the web browser.
+A web application framework for Ruby is a gem (library) that provides support to make our Ruby code accessible to the web browser.
 There are plenty of web application frameworks available for the Ruby language; the two we focus on in the Makers Academy course are Sinatra and Rails, in that particular order.

 ## Why start with Sinatra?

 Sinatra, unlike Rails, has a minimal feature set that will allow us to keep our web applications very simple.
 Because of Sinatra's simplicity, we will be able to focus on the basic elements of a web application, as opposed to the features of the framework.
-Once you understand well how Sinatra applications work, it will be much easier to get a deeper understanding of how Ruby on Rails works.
-Trust us, we've tested many ways and we found this is the best way for you to learn.
+Once you have a good understanding of how Sinatra applications work, it will be much easier to get a deeper understanding of how Ruby on Rails works.

 Despite its simplicity, [Sinatra](https://github.com/makersacademy/course/blob/master/pills/sinatra_1.md) is very powerful.
 A large number of websites and applications are built on Sinatra.
 There's a very incomplete list of [companies using it in the wild](http://www.sinatrarb.com/wild.html), it is certainly orders of magnitude bigger.